List of members of the Diet of Japan

 This is a list of members of the Diet of Japan.
 The Diet has two chambers: the House of Councillors (upper house) and the House of Representatives (lower house).
 Councillors serve six year terms, with half being elected every three years.
 Representatives serve terms of up to four years, but the House of Representatives can be dissolved, causing a shorter term (snap election).

 House of Representatives

+Below are lists of representatives elected in Japanese general elections since 2003.